tm-LBenson/AWS-Slides/_posts/2024-1-5-section-6-db-lesson-4.md

 #### Multi-AZ

 - **High Availability**: Multi-AZ deployments provide high availability and failover support to a standby replica in a different Availability Zone.
-This setup is crucial for critical applications that require continuous database availability.
+This setup is important for critical applications that require continuous database availability.
 - **Data Handling**: Both reads and writes are directed to the primary database under normal operations.
 The standby instance in a different AZ serves as a failover target in case of primary instance failure, ensuring minimal downtime.
 - **Configuration Limitation**: There is a limitation to one standby AZ, which can be a consideration when planning for regional resilience.